ejplatform/ej-server/README.rst

     $ sudo docker-compose -f docker/docker-compose.yml up

-For most cases, however we recommend that you prepare your machine with some tools.
+For most cases, however, we recommend that you prepare your machine with some tools.
 Developers may choose between docker or virtualenv for day to day development.
 In both cases, we recommend that you have Invoke_ >= 1.0 installed in your machine.

-Docker will probably get you started quicker, but in the long run it may be harder to integrate with your tools and often requires long builds not needed when using virtualenv.
+Docker will probably get you started quicker, but in the long run, it may be harder to integrate with your tools and often requires long builds not needed when using virtualenv.